Losses

 2. The connection diagram helps you visualize the connections between components with numbered cable types for better identification.

-You can examine the impact of cabling loss on overall system performance in the Evaluate Analytic’s PV system summary section.
+Tip: You can examine the impact of cabling loss on overall system performance in the Evaluate Analytic’s PV system losses section.

 System losses

-You can view and edit other system losses, such as degradationauxiliaryunavailability, and environmental losses, in the Losses category.
+In this section, you can examine and edit various system losses, such as degradationauxiliaryunavailability, and environmental losses.
+They are located in the Losses category.

 1. View and adjust any default values as required.
 Scroll down to reveal further parameters.

-2. The values you have changed will have the “back” button to revert changes to default.
+2. The values you have changed will have a “back” button to revert changes to the default.

 Auxiliary losses